-This Road Map's action items under Guidelines 1-3 will prepare NOAA Fisheries, its management partners, and stakeholders for understanding ecosystem- and taxa-specific science and management priorities, and the risks to and vulnerabilities of our ecosystems and their components, in order to adequately evaluate trade-offs among management objectives.
+This Road Map's Action Items under Guidelines 1-3 will prepare NOAA Fisheries, its management partners, and stakeholders for understanding ecosystem- and taxa-specific science and management priorities, and the risks to and vulnerabilities of our ecosystems and their components, in order to adequately evaluate trade-offs among management objectives.
 That shared ecosystem-scale knowledge and understanding will help the nation develop climate-ready fisheries.
 Under Goal 4.a, NOAA Fisheries will leverage capacity and resources to build climate-ready science and management for more informed assessment of trust species, habitats, human dimensions, and ecosystems.
-To understand and support climate-ready fisheries, and climate-ready science and management planning for trust species and habitat, NOAA Fisheries will use these action items to develop annual and longer-term milestones under Goal 4.a:
+To understand and support climate-ready fisheries, as well as climate-ready science and management planning for trust species and habitat, NOAA Fisheries will use these Action Items to develop annual and longer-term milestones under Goal 4.a: